mikelevins/bard/0.4/README.md

 Type names are treated specially.
 For most purposes, the names of structures and classes behave like constants; that is, they're like variables whose values cannot be changed.
 They aren't quite constants, though; `define` can update the value of a type name,if it's used with the correct defining clause.
 For example, `define method` can change the definition of a function; `define macro` can change the macro bound to a macro name.

 Type names behave differently from variables in one other respect as well: when you define a type, the name becomes part of the type.
 If you define the variable `x` with the value 5, you can't ask 5 for its name in order to get `x`.
-When you define a record named `point`, on the other hand, you can ask the new type for its name and get the name `point`.
+When you define a record type named `point`, on the other hand, you can ask the new type for its name and get the name `point`.

 ## Base structures
-The base structures are built-in representations of common values.
+The base structures are built-in representations of common types of values.

 ### Simple structures